luca-trnka/tinder-clone/backend.md

 The main page is rendered:

 - has title/heading: Tinder clone
-- all users are listed in a table containing these data: email, birth_date, gender, bio
+- all users are listed in a table containing these data: name, age, gender, bio
+  - age should be calculated from the birth_date
 - a form is displayed to add a new user
-  - form has to contain a field for: email, select for the gender (`female`,`male`), birth_date (text) and bio (text area)
+  - form has to contain a field for: name, email, select for the gender (`female`,`male`), birth_date (text) and bio (textarea)
 - the form should be submitted to the POST `/register` endpoint

 ### POST `/register`